ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

 3. Set the VM attributes.
   1. Edit the configuration parameters of the new worker VM.
 Power off the VM before you start.
 To go to the Configuration Parameters window, select the new worker VM and click **Actions > Edit Settings**.
-  2. In the Edit Settings window, click the **VM Options** tab at the top.
+  2. In the Edit Settings window, click the **VM Options** tab.
 On the left, click **Advanced** to expand the **Advanced** section in the window.
 Then, scroll down to **Configuration Parameters** on the left.
 To open the Configuration Parameters window, click **Edit Configuration**.
   3. The Configuration Parameters window might have a long list of existing parameters for the VM.
-To add a value, click **Add Configuration Params** near the top of the window.
+To add a value, click **Add Configuration Params**.
 Two empty fields that are labeled **Name** and **Value** are displayed for you to complete.
-This is the process to use for each of the following values.
+Use this process to use for each of the following values.
   4. Create a value named `guestinfo.ignition.config.data`.
 Set the value to the contents of the base64-encoded ignition config file `worker.ign.b64` that was created earlier.
   5. Create a value named `guestinfo.ignition.config.data.encoding`.
 Set the value to the string `base64`.
   6. Create a value named `disk.EnableUUID`.
 Set the value to the string `TRUE`.